 Who are the Amish?

-The Amish (sometimes called Amish Mennonites) are members of an Anabaptist Christian denomination, who are especially known for their separation from society, for living in isolated Amish communities, for the rejection of most modern technology, and for their distinctly conservative dress.
+In the Christian religion, the Amish are members of an Anabaptist Christian denomination, who are especially known for their separation from society, for living in isolated Amish communities, for the rejection of most modern technology, and for their distinctly conservative dress.
+Their way of life differentiates them from other Christian denominations.

 In the United States, Amish communities are mostly found in Pennsylvania and the Midwest, namely Ohio and Indiana.
 It is common for members of this denomination to live rurally where there is land to farm.
 It is also common for Amish to live near other Amish, which enables them to support each other's lifestyle as well as establish a local congregation of people with similar beliefs and convictions.

 Recently the Amish people have become known to many through reality television programs.
 The result of these shows on the Amish community as a whole has been mixed.
-To the extent that these programs have educated outsiders about other a way of life different than their own, resulting in increased understanding, such programming can be said to be benficial.
-However, many believe the programs exploit those who aren't familiar with popular culture for the purposes of entertaing those who are.
-The information below is intedended to educate the reader.
+To the extent that these programs have educated outsiders about a way of life different than their own, resulting in increased understanding, such programming can be said to be beneficial.
+However, many believe the programs exploit those who aren't familiar with popular culture for the purposes of entertaining those who are.

-Amish religious beliefs are virtually the same as that of the Mennonites and other religious reformers.
+Amish BeliefsChristian beliefs characterize the Amish worldview.
+Their convictions are virtually the same as that of the Mennonites and other religious reformers.
 They believe in the importance of individual Bible study and the necessity of living a life free of sin after adult baptism.
 The Amish are primarily set apart from other Mennonites in their great emphasis on the values of humility, family, community, and separation from the world.

 Two key concepts for understanding Amish practices are their revulsion of Hochmut (pride, arrogance, haughtiness) and the high value they place on Demut (humility) and Gelassenheit (calmness, composure, placidity).
 This all translates into a reluctance to be forward, self-promoting, or to assert oneself in any way.
 The willingness to submit to the will of God, as expressed through group norms, is at odds with the individualism that is central to general American culture.